macOS: Things to do after installation (Apps, Settings, and Tweaks)

 Nextcloud (free)

 I have all my user files synced to my own Nextcloud server, see my backup strategy, so I need the sync client, which can be downloaded.
 Open nextcloud.app and set up the server and a first folder sync.
-After the first sync, I need to recheck the options and particularly launch the app on System startup, deactivate 500 MB limit and edit the ignored files.
-Usually, I don’t sync hidden files and add .DS_Store and *.photoslibrary to the ignored files list only.
+After the first sync, I need to recheck the options and particularly launch the app on System startup, deactivate the 500 MB limit and edit the ignored files.
+Usually, I don’t sync hidden files and add *.photoslibrary, *.fcpbundle and *.musiclibrary to the ignored files list only.
 Again make sure to adjust settings after the first folder sync, because otherwise the Global Ignore Settings cannot be adjusted.

 Things 3 (49.99€)